jsoref/telegraf/plugins/outputs/syslog/README.md

   # sdparam_separator = "_"

   ## Default sdid used for tags/fields that don't contain a prefix defined in
-  ## the explict sdids setting below If no default is specified, no SD-PARAMs
+  ## the explicit sdids setting below If no default is specified, no SD-PARAMs
   ## will be used for unrecognised field.
   # default_sdid = "default@32473"